neo-mashiro/GameStore/README.md

 Win the game by making a 2048 tile.

-__Game Logic:__ Use the up, down, left and right arrow keys to slide the tiles on the board.
+__Game Logic:__ Use the 4 direction arrow keys to slide the tiles on the board.
 When the tiles slide, adjacent tiles with the same number will be merged into a number that is doubled, and a new tile will appear in a randomly selected empty cell.
 The new tile is 2 90% of the time and 4 10% of the time.
 If there are no more empty cells and no legal merges can be made, the board is deadlocked so the user loses.
 The best score is the largest tile ever made on the board.

 ![img](assets/2048.png)